 5. Avoid Sharing With Your Infant

 Sometimes parents can share their utensils with their babies.
 This greatly increases the chances of passing on germs to your baby.
 So, parents need to be extra mindful about their habits of sharing and avoid such impulses as much as possible.
 Infection can spread in both directions.
-So, avoid sharing utensils with
+So, avoid sharing utensils with your child altogether.

 Being a new mom can be a thrill ride, if only you can control your constant fears.
 So, enjoy this phase of your life with your little one and care just enough.